abegalinov/backoffice-skeleton/README.md

 ## Getting Started

-The framework is based on react, redux and matirial-ui.
+The framework is based on react, redux and material-ui.
 Kind of a skeleton that allows you to build admin interfaces and avoid additional boilerplate when starting from scratch.

 It was inspired by react-admin and admin-on-rest frameworks.
 However, the motivation is to make it more customizable and actually build applications using react and redux, instead of configuring something to achieve desired results.